whamcloud/Online-Help/docs/Install_Guide/guide.md

 ==============================================

-This section describes how to install the Intel® EE for Lustre\* software and the Intel® Manager for Lustre\* software on the *manager server.*
+This section describes how to install the Intel® EE for Lustre\* software and the Manager for Lustre\* software on the *manager server.*

-After Intel® EE for Lustre\* and Intel® Manager for Lustre\* software is installed, point your web browser to the Intel® Manager for Lustre\* dashboard.
+After Intel® EE for Lustre\* and Manager for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
 Use Chrome\* or Firefox\*.
-A display monitor with a minimum resolution of 1024 X 768 pixels is recommended, to adequately display the Intel® Manager for Lustre\* software GUI.
+A display monitor with a minimum resolution of 1024 X 768 pixels is recommended, to adequately display the Manager for Lustre\* software GUI.

-**Note**: Later, when adding storage servers to your Lustre file system, the Intel® Manager for Lustre\* agent, Intel® EE for Lustre\* software, and specific dependencies (e.g.: for Corosync and Pacemaker) are automatically deployed to the storage server.
+**Note**: Later, when adding storage servers to your Lustre file system, the Manager for Lustre\* agent, Intel® EE for Lustre\* software, and specific dependencies (e.g.: for Corosync and Pacemaker) are automatically deployed to the storage server.
 This avoids the need to manually install the Intel® EE for Lustre\* software on storage servers and avoids possible errors.

-**Note**: Some installations may opt to deploy and configure a Lustre file system manually, without Intel® Manager for Lustre\* software.
+**Note**: Some installations may opt to deploy and configure a Lustre file system manually, without Manager for Lustre\* software.
-Other installations may opt to deploy and configure a Lustre file system and then later install Intel® Manager for Lustre\* software to be used in Monitor-only mode.
+Other installations may opt to deploy and configure a Lustre file system and then later install Manager for Lustre\* software to be used in Monitor-only mode.
 The overall release tarball is ee-3.1.0.3.tar.gz.
 To deploy and configure Lustre manually, see [Installing and Configuring Lustre Manually](#installing-and-configuring-lustre-manually).